Montopolis, Austin, Texas: Crossing of the Colorado

 The common thread joining old and new Montopolis is the historic river crossing become ferry then bridge of the same name.
 The name "Montopolis" as a river ford dates to the Republic of Texas era Montopolis townsite.
 It became a geographic place name in its own right, lasting long after the Republic of Texas era Montopolis town and partnership were dissolved, and before the community today adopted the name.
 The river crossing is the constant feature connecting the two Montopolis.

 During the Reconstruction era one of Texas' best economic resources was an abundance of longhorn cattle that could be sold in Kansas and other markets to the north.
 The Montopolis ford was one of the main crossings of the Colorado for the Chisholm Trail, in use from about 1867 to 1884.
 As historian Mary Starr Barkley wrote, "Cattle drives through Austin were a common sight, and the cattle bawled as they crossed at the two main crossings, Montopolis and Shoal Creek".
 In 1878 the Galveston Daily News echoed news from Austin: "TRAVIS COUNTY.
 Austin Statesman, March 30: On Sunday last three droves of cattle, of 2500 to 399 head each, crossed the river at Montopolis ford, and in the past week about 15,000 head have crossed that point."

 But the crossing is older than either of the two Montopolis.
 Indigenous people lived in and traveled through the area for thousands of years prior to the arrival of Europeans.
 Historic El Camino Real de los Tejas, established by the Spanish along Native American trails, skirted the eastern edge of today's Montopolis neighborhood fording the Colorado east of today's Montopolis Bridge.

 The Montopolis Bridge that marks the old Montopolis ford is on the National Register of Historic Places.
 The bridge was decommissioned in 2018 to be repurposed as a hike and bike pedestrian traffic bridge that will include historical interpretive signage.
 In 2020 Travis County Historical Commission met with members of the National Park Service (NPS) from Santa Fe, NM who were in Austin working with El Camino Real de los Tejas National Historic Trail Association to document and commemorate the trail's route through Travis County.
-Working in conjunction with the Central Texas Regional Mobility Authority, signage is planned as part of the pedestrian bridge recognizing the crossing as part of El Camino Real de los Tejas.
+Working in conjunction with the Central Texas Regional Mobility Authority, signage is now part of the Montopolis pedestrian bridge recognizing the crossing as part of El Camino Real de los Tejas.